Dog ID Tags: How to Keep Your Pup Safe With Identifying Info

 Stoddard says that any big box pet store sells tags that pet parents can customize.
 "If you're into something more unique, you can find some really cool designs on Etsy or other specialty shops online," Stoddard says.
 She also highly recommends getting a collar made with the owner's information embroidered or printed directly on the collar for easy identification.

-It’s also helpful to pick up extra copies of your pet’s ID tags—if you like to switch out your pup’s collars every now and then, you can have tags on each collar (or simply remember to transfer your dog’s ID tags every time you change its collar).
+It's also helpful to pick up extra copies of your pet's ID tags—if you like to switch out your pup's collars every now and then, you can have tags on each collar (or simply remember to transfer your dog's ID tags every time you change their collar).
 Also be sure to order new tags any time your information changes.
-If you move or change your phone number, order new tags as soon as you can to ensure the information on your pet’s tags is accurate.
+If you move or change your phone number, order new tags and as soon as you can to ensure the information on your pet's tags is accurate.

 No matter the age of your new canine companion, be sure to set up proper forms of identification as early as possible.
 It's always important to do everything you can to keep your pet from getting lost, but having visible ID tags is the fastest and easiest way to help your pet find its way back to you just in case they lose their way.